Conserve Wildlife Matching Grants Available to Nonprofit Organizations - DEP News Release

 All proposals will be reviewed by an ENSP technical review committee.
 Applicants can view the Ranking Criteria Form (pdf, 130kb) used by the committee.

 Award notifications will be made by January 25, 2019.

 Successful applicants will have 30 days from the award notification date to submit a signed Resolution by their governing body authorizing the organization to enter into a grant agreement and certifying that the required matching funds and in-kind support will be provided for the project.

 Sample Completed Resolution (pdf, 16kb) (entries in red).

 All grantees must be registered vendors with the State of NJ.
 Please visit NJSTART.gov to register or to check your organization's status.

 Grant Agreements will be created with successful applicants to formalize the award amount, Scope of Work, project period (not to exceed one year), and work products/deliverables to be submitted by the conclusion of the project.

+This is a reimbursement grant.
 The entire grant amount will be paid to the grantee in one sum, following receipt and acceptance by the ENSP of all agreed work products/deliverables, documentation of costs and match, and upon compliance with all terms of the Grant Agreement.

 For information contact: